 Its bigger, 5.5 inch display brought more screen real estate.
 That meant more flexibility in displaying information.
 More text can fit on a single screen.
 A split screen is practical.

 The larger screen also makes for easy data input.
 Big displays mean better on screen keyboards.

 It’s not the best tool for writing a thousand word story, but it can be done without discomfort.
-As I found out in practice.
 That wasn’t the case with earlier, smaller iPhone displays.